 Celebrities Tell ‘Christmas Stories’ to Benefit Underserved Children

-Church of Scientology Celebrity Centre stages its 24th annual fundraiser for Hollywood Police Department youth development programs
+Scientology Celebrity Centre stages its 29th annual fundraiser for Hollywood Police Department youth development programs.

-Performed on a set evoking a 1930s radio show, Christmas Stories, now in its 24th year, showcases traditional and original stories and songs.
-The annual event has raised more than $380,000 for Hollywood PD community programs since 1993.
+Christmas Stories, presented in a 1930s-style radio show setting featuring performances of traditional and original stories and songs, is now in its 29th year.
+The annual benefit has raised more than $460,000 for these community programs since it began in 1993.

-The annual event has raised more than $380,000 for Hollywood PD community programs since 1993.

-The Hollywood police youth programs are hands-on activities of police department personnel that direct youth into educational, recreational and athletics activities as an alternative to gangs and train them on leadership and life skills.
+Hollywood police youth programs are operated by the police officers themselves and include educational, recreational and athletics activities as an alternative to gangs.
+This approach furnishes positive role models for Hollywood youth while providing leadership and life skills.

-Christmas Stories also funds the Hollywood Police Support Association annual Christmas party for children, organized in cooperation with the Hollywood community and city public schools.
+The toy giveaway is organized in cooperation with the Hollywood community and public schools.
+Each year, police officers personally deliver hundreds of toys to children and their families who would otherwise have no Christmas gifts.

-LAPD Hollywood Division Area Commander Captain Cory Palka stepped to the stage to accept a $20,000 check from Celebrity Centre Vice President Greg LaClaire.
+On stage at the start of the show’s second act, in front of a packed, socially-distanced house, LAPD Hollywood Division Commanding Officer Captain Brent McGuyre accepted a $20,000 check from Celebrity Centre Vice President, Greg LaClaire.

-“I don’t know of a Church or a body or a group of people like yourselves,” said Captain Palka.
-“I want to say thank you so much for that passion that you continue to give us today.
-You will change the face of this community for years to come, as you have for the past decades, in your kindness and your giving.”

 The Scientology religion was founded by author and philosopher L. Ron Hubbard.
 The first Church of Scientology was formed in Los Angeles in 1954 and the religion has expanded to more than 11,000 Churches, Missions and affiliated groups, with millions of members in 167 countries.